yao-ry/Chinese-word-probability/README.md

 # Chinese-word-probability

-These are three simple scripts to extract Chinese word (token) probabilities.
+These are three simple scripts to extract Chinese word (token) probabilities using fill-mask models.

 Token prediction is performed using the bert-base-Chinese model (inference API: [https://huggingface.co/google-bert/bert-base-chinese](https://huggingface.co/google-bert/bert-base-chinese)).
 It (i.e., 'single_token') generates the top 50 possible tokens along with their probabilities.
 I also experimented with a script （i.e.， ‘multi_tokens’） that can extract the probabilities of the next several tokens.